grange85/ahfow-www/_posts/2013/2013-06-19-originals-fly-into-the-mystery-by-jonathan-richman-the-modern-lovers-covered-by-luna.markdown

 tags: []
 ---
 <p><figure class="caption aligncenter"><img src="http://media.fullofwishes.co.uk/00-misc/pictures/jonathan-richman.jpg" width="627" height="352" class /><figcaption class="caption-text"> Jonathan Richman</figcaption></figure>
-I think Fly Into The Mystery might have been another song recorded in the 1973 sessions with Kim Fowley (although as mentioned in the entry on <a href="/2013/05/15/originals-dont-let-our-youth-go-to-waste-by-jonathan-richman-covered-by-galaxie-500">Don't Let Our Youth Go to Waste</a> this is not clear-cut) - this recording is available on the Songs of Remembrance bootleg :<br />
+I think Fly Into the Mystery might have been another song recorded in the 1973 sessions with Kim Fowley (although as mentioned in the entry on <a href="/2013/05/15/originals-dont-let-our-youth-go-to-waste-by-jonathan-richman-covered-by-galaxie-500">Don't Let Our Youth Go to Waste</a> this is not clear-cut) - this recording is available on the Songs of Remembrance bootleg :<br />

 {% ahfowvideo "Fak-OFvYgD4" "" %}